ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ python3 -m pip install --user ansible

-To install a specific version of ``ansible-core`` in this Python environment:
+Alternately, you can install a specific version of ``ansible-core`` in this Python environment:

 .. code-block:: console